 Research the candidates

-Before you vote, spend some time researching who you want to vote for.
+Before you vote, spend some time researching the candidates.

 How to fill in the voting form